 On Oct.
 18, 2019, a Malaysian woman shared her extraordinary cancer battle in a heartfelt social media post.
-What made her story so captivating was that she had been pregnant at the time of her diagnosis.
+What made her story so captivating was that she was pregnant at the time of her diagnosis.
 Today, Aime Soon’s journey of hope (and baby joy) very much against the odds is inspiring thousands.

 “I finally have the courage to share my story today,” 40-year-old Aime, from the town of Klang in Malaysia, began, as translated from the original Chinese post by Goody Feed.
 “People say that a woman is happiest during pregnancy, but I am not so lucky.”